 Flats being built sans bricks, pillars

-HYDERABAD: For the first time in the state, the Greater Hyderabad Municipal Corporation, in coordination with a private construction company, is employing tunnel form construction method for 2BHK Housing scheme at Rampally on the city’s outskirts.
+HYDERABAD : For the first time in Telangana, the Greater Hyderabad Municipal Corporation (GHMC), in coordination with a private construction company, is employing tunnel form construction method for 2BHK Housing scheme at Rampally on the city’s outskirts.
 If things go as planned, the apartments in the 10-storeyed structure will have no bricks and pillars.
-However, for the cellar construction pillars will be needed .
+However, pillars will be needed for the cellar construction.

-The spade work has begun and the machinery will arrive at the construction site shortly.
-DEC Infra, which bagged the tender for the Rampally 2 BHK housing scheme, will build 6,000 two-bedroom flats.
-Tunnel form technology combines the speed, quality and accuracy with the flexibility and economy of in-situ construction. .
-Besides, will substantially reduce the need for workforce as well as time and cost.
+The spade work for the unique construction has already begun.
+DEC Infra, which bagged the tender for the Rampally housing scheme, will build 6,000 two-bedroom flats.
+Tunnel form technology combines the speed, quality and accuracy with the flexibility and economy of in situ construction.
+Besides, it will substantially reduce the need for workforce as well as time and cost.

-Curing of an entire pillar-less floor with steel concrete slab and wall without bricks can be completed in less than three days since the wall and slab concrete is poured at the same time.
-Thus, a ten-floor apartment building can be built in just over a month’s time.
+Thus, a 10-floor apartment building can be built in just over a month’s time.
 The technology allows construction of efficient load-bearing and earthquake-resistant structures.
-It is particularly suitable for residential blocks and big apartments, he added.
+It is particularly suitable for residential blocks and big apartments, Suresh Kumar said.
 After the tunnel forms are positioned, steel reinforcement is fixed and concrete poured and then left overnight to be cured.
-In a day or two when the concrete gets hardened to around 60 per cent, the tunnel forms are lowered and removed, then back-propped and are positioned again for the next day’s work.
-In western countries, TFC is common and is done in a short time.
+In a day or two, when the concrete gets hardened to around 60 per cent, the tunnel forms are lowered and removed, then back-propped and are positioned again for the next day’s work.
+In western countries, the tunnel form construction is common and is done in a short time.

 What is tunnel form building system?